nelsonlimco-pfda/check-pfda/README.md

 > Compatibility goes here

-Check-pfda is a package for programming instructors that removes unit tests from student repositories and provides helpful error messages written for beginner programmers.
+Check-pfda is a package that tests student code and provides helpful feedback.

 ## Installation
+`pip install check-pfda`

 ### Usage
+1. Navigate to the root directory of a cloned assignment.
+2. Run `pfda check`.

 ## Documentation

-## Contributing
+> Read The Docs page goes here